Start sending invoices, accept and track payments from one app or download our free blank invoice template for Word or Excel.

 Read on below to find some of our best info on:

-- Creating invoice templates in Word or Excel
+- Choosing the right invoice format in Word or Excel

 - The disadvantages of using manual, pen-and-paper invoicing solutions